Our economic outlook for Australia

 Unemployment rate

-Stagnant labor productivity continues to contribute to elevated inflation.
-The employment-to-population ratio, at 64.5%, and the labor force participation rate, at 67.1%, both set records in December.
-With the economy close to full capacity, businesses still need to hire, keeping the labor market tight and unit labor costs high.
-The unemployment rate rose to a seasonally adjusted 4.0% in December, up from 3.9% in November.
-We expect the unemployment rate to rise to around 4.6% in 2025 as financial conditions tighten amid elevated interest rates.
+A tight labor market and stagnant productivity continue to keep unit labor costs high.
+The unemployment rate increased to 4.1% on a seasonally adjusted basis in January.
+We expect the unemployment rate to rise to around 4.6% in 2025 as financial conditions tighten amid still-restrictive interest rates.

 What Im watching